silverstripe/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 ## Installing composer

+Before installing Composer you should ensure your system has the version control system, [Git installed](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Composer uses Git to check out the code dependancies you need to run your SilverStripe CMS website from the code repositories maintained on GitHub.

-To install Composer, run the following commands from your command-line.
+Next, to install Composer, run the following commands from your command-line.

 	# Download composer.phar
 	curl -s https://getcomposer.org/installer | php